Work is good for your bank balance but bad for your health, right?

 Wrong.
 The characteristics of work – activity, social interaction, identity and status – are proven to be beneficial for our physical and mental health.

-But much more than that: people with health conditions, such as back pain, stress, depression and high blood pressure find that getting back to work is often the best way to recover.
+But much more than that: people with health conditions, such as back pain, stress and depression and high blood pressure find that getting back to work is often the best way to recover.

 These are the conclusions of a 2006 review of more than 400 scientific studies on the relationship between work and health, entitled "Is work good for your health and wellbeing?"